Bachelor of Science in Psychology and Human Services Completion Program

 - Blended online and onsite classes

 - Veteran friendly

 Who This Program is For

-Former community college graduates who are seeking a new career as entry level human services caregivers and practitioners.
+- Community college graduates who are seeking a new career as entry-level human services caregivers and practitioners.

 Veteran Friendly School

 William James College is a veteran friendly school with an active and robust veterans program supported by a full-time Director, Associate Director, and Certifying Official.
 All student veteran applicants for the undergraduate program will be afforded the same level of support as the graduate students.
 Additionally, they will be invited to participate in all events pertaining to the school’s Military and Veterans in Psychology concentration.
 For more information on our Veterans’ resources at William James College, please visit our web page.